 - It’ll only costs roughly $20-$50 for your bleeding lifetime.
 You can save $$$ and do something way more awesome with that money!
 Think of all the cute clothes, fun vacations you could take, or money you could save!

 - I can’t feel it in me, I mean really I can’t!
-Tampons I’d feel when I worked out, and moved/laid in certain positions, and it wasn’t comfortable.
+Tampons I’d feel when I worked out, and moved/laid in certain positions, and it rub me very uncomfortably.
 But, to this day I have never felt the cup inside of me!

-- You can leave the cup in up to 12 hours – Once I got the menstrual cup thing down, I have never leaked.
+- You can leave the cup in up to 12 hours – Once I got the menstrual cup thing down, I rarely leak.
 I insert it up 1-2 times per day, depending on my menstrual flow.
 When I wore tampons, 50% of the time I’d forget to change it, and would leak…and that’s never fun.
 Generally most menstrual cups can hold up to three times the amount a tampon can.

 - Environmental impact – Since you only need 1-2 in your lifetime, it drastically reduces chemical production and solid waste.
 Did you know it can take up to 25 years for feminine products to decompose?
 And that 20 billion pads and tampons are discarded in North America yearly?
 That’s insane.
 Think of all the women existing, that’s A LOT of periods, and tampons!

 - Emergencies – I have one in my car at all times, just in case I start unexpectedly or if there’s a natural disaster and I’m stranded, I’m covered!….and it doesn’t require an army of tampons, just one tiny cup!

 - Traveling – it’s so easy to travel with, and takes up 1% of the room to tampons I would use to bring on past vacations, etc.